 The activities in our operated assets from exploration to decommissioning are certified to the Environmental Management System ISO 14001:2015.

-This report summarises the performance and initiatives of Spirit Energy's exploration, production, and decommissioning operations in 2021 and the planned improvements for the coming years.
+This report summarises the performance and initiatives of Spirit Energy's production, and decommissioning operations in 2022 and the planned improvements for the coming years for our ultralate life assets.

 6.0 OUR PERFORMANCE